WisdomAnalyst/FMCG---Ads-Spending-Vs-Sales-/README.md

 that means getting a predictor for a  #50,000 Increase in Ads spend will Result to an increase in Sales of 7.032594 + 0.047537 * 50
 = 9.4

-an increase for a #50,000 increase in Ads spend results in an increase of 9.4 widget for a given FMCG product.
+an increase for a #50,000 increase in Ads spend results in an increase of 9.4 CPG for a given FMCG product.